22 Popular Pizza Chains, Ranked Worst To Best

 1. Blaze

 There is an old adage that says "good things come to those who wait."
 The keyword there is "old," however, because that adage was coined long before the advent of Blaze.
 This Pasadena-based pizza chain boasts a similar model to MOD, with oodles of gourmet toppings that allow you to create your own culinary masterpiece.
-The big difference between the two is that Blaze cooks your pizza in a "pizza dome" at a scalding 900 degrees Fahrenheit, according to its website.
+The big difference between the two is that Blaze cooks their dough in a "pizza dome" at a scalding 900 degrees Fahrenheit, according to its website.
 This all means that your pizza is done in less time than it takes a Chipotle employee to tell you that guac is extra.

 Okay, not really, given that Blaze pizzas take about three minutes to cook overall.
 But that's still a fraction of the time of most quick-service food.
 Yet, Blaze's speed does not sacrifice quality, as their ingredient list includes high-end stuff like fresh basil, feta cheese, and whole Italian meatballs.
-The crust has just enough puff to give the pie some heft, but not so much your lunch makes it impossible to return to work.
+The crust has just enough puff to give the pie some heft but not so much your lunch makes it impossible to return to work.
 Blaze strikes the balance of quality, affordability, and speed that everyone wants in a pizza.
 And though some may do some things a little better, nobody else has the whole package.